Every day innocent victims are injured or killed in Nevada auto accidents. Our attorneys can help you to get justice and compensation.

 Call Us NowPosted on

-Nevada law has several work injury statutes, including NRS 616A through NRS 616C.
-These laws explain how employees who suffer a work-related injury may file a claim for benefits under Nevada’s workers’ compensation system.
+Nevada law has several work injury statutes codified in NRS 616A through NRS 616C.
+These laws explain how you can file a claim for benefits under Nevada’s workers’ compensation system if you suffer a work injury.

-Work injuries occur when employees get hurt while on the job.
+Work injuries occur when you get hurt while on the job.
 Many injuries result from accidents, such as falling off of a ladder.
-But other injuries manifest over time, like stress fractures.
+Other injuries manifest over time, like stress fractures.

-Work injuries also comprise occupational diseases, such as lung problems from asbestos exposure.
-And work injuries can be minor or catastrophic injuries.1
+Work injuries also comprise occupational diseases, such as lung problems from asbestos exposure.1

-In general, only employees may receive workers’ compensation benefits.
-But Nevada law allows certain types of independent contractors to claim workers’ comp benefits as well.
-For instance, construction contractors are usually considered employees for worker’s comp purposes.
+Nevada law also allows certain types of independent contractors to claim workers’ comp benefits.
+For instance, construction contractors are usually considered employees for workers’ comp purposes.

-Within seven days of the injury – or of learning about the injury – the employee must inform the employer through a C-1 Form.
-Employees then have only 90 days after the injury – or discovering the injury – to see an authorized physician and submit a C-4 Form to the employer’s insurer.
+Within seven days of the injury – or of learning about the injury – you must inform your employer through a C-1 Form.
+You then have only 90 days after the injury – or discovering the injury – to see an authorized physician and submit a C-4 Form to your employer’s insurer.

 A former Los Angeles prosecutor, attorney Neil Shouse graduated with honors from UC Berkeley and Harvard Law School (and completed additional graduate studies at MIT).
 He has been featured on CNN, Good Morning America, Dr Phil, The Today Show and Court TV.
 Mr Shouse has been recognized by the National Trial Lawyers as one of the Top 100 Criminal and Top 100 Civil Attorneys.